Heinrich Isaac

-Heinrich Isaac (ca. 1450 – 26 March 1517) was a Netherlandish Renaissance composer of south Netherlandish origin.
+Heinrich Isaac (ca. 1450 – 26 March 1517) was a Netherlandish composer of south Netherlandish origin during the Renaissance era.
 He wrote masses, motets, songs (in French, German and Italian), and instrumental music.
 A significant contemporary of Josquin des Prez, Isaac influenced the development of music in Germany.
 Several variants exist of his name: Ysaac, Ysaak, Henricus, Arrigo d'Ugo, and Arrigo il Tedesco among them.
 (Tedesco means "Flemish" or "German" in Italian.)